udexon/PhosChat/README.md

 - __DxBC: Decentralization WITHOUT Blockchain__

 ## I: Decentralized User Authentication

-1. In a previous article, we demonstrated "Decentralized User Authentication" using Hydergraph which overcomes many design flaws in block chain and cryptocurrencies from the most fundamental level:
+1. In a previous article, we demonstrated "Decentralized User Authentication" using Hydergraph which overcomes many design flaws in blockchain and cryptocurrencies from the most fundamental level:

 - https://github.com/udexon/Hydergraph